ganbatte8/gator/README.md

 ```bash
 sudo -u postgres psql -d gator -f test.sql
 ```
-For your convenience I have concatenated the up-migration SQL pieces of code into one file `make_tables.sql` at the root of the project so you don't have to grab the code from several  different files yourself.
+For your convenience I have concatenated the SQL pieces of code that do all the up migrations into one file `make_tables.sql` at the root of the project so you don't have to grab the code from several different files yourself.
 This makes future maintenance harder but I'm not expecting to touch this project in the future.

 ## Set up the config file
 Create a json file `.gatorconfig.json` in your home directory.
-In it, put this json content:
+Put this JSON content inside:
 ```json
 {"db_url":"postgres://postgres:postgres@localhost:5432/gator?sslmode=disable",
 "current_user_name":"kahya"}